turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * Wisdom & Knowledge:	Lover of Wisdom
 * Temperance:	Lover of Moderation

-**Whole Group Discussion:**
-Let's examine what your cohort's top 4 qualities are (on slide 22):
+**Facilitator #1 or Facilitator #2, share with the whole group:**
+* My highest virtue class is... which means...
+* Knowing that helps me....

+**Facilitator #2:**

+Using Slide 27, cold call on students to discuss the cohort's top 4:

 * What do you notice about these top 4?
 * How are each of these qualities *strengths*?
 What would they look like in action?

 ### Results Reflections
-Take 10 minutes to go over your top 4 qualities and answer these questions in your journal:
+**Facilitator #2:** Using Slide 28, instruct students to take 10 minutes to go over their top 4 qualities and answer these questions in their journals:

 * In your own words, what do these top 4 qualities tell you about yourself?
 * Do they resonate with you?
 Why/why not?
 * What do these top 4 qualities make you think about as you embark on Turing and your new career as a software developer?

 ### Small Group Discussions
-Find a group of 3-4 people to discuss:
+**Facilitator #2:** Using slide 29, have students get into small groups of 3-4 people to discuss:

 * Share your top 4 qualities from the survey OR your answers from the opening reflection.
 * If you were in a team together, how would you describe your ability to work together?
 * What would you need to be aware of when working with people who have different strengths from you?

+**Note to Facilitators:** During the discussion, please circulate the room.

 ### Closing Out
-Takeaways from today:
+**Facilitator #1:** Using slide 31, cold call on a few students to share takeaways from the session:

 * What are you taking away from today’s session?
 * What would it take for you to build more awareness of your strengths?
 * What would you like to focus on in your professional development at Turing?